A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Numerical experiment

+We observe that BDCA$_\text{e}$ is as fast as BDCA for solving \eqref{eq:HD-PSDC}, and both are the fastest methods among the others.
+Regarding the objective values, \texttt{FILTERSD} often provides the best ones.
+BDCA$_\text{e}$ for both \eqref{eq:T-PSDC} and \eqref{eq:HD-PSDC} shares the same objective values as \texttt{FILTERSD} in most of the cases (15/24) with the difference of order $O(10^{-5})$.
+Moreover, BDCA$_\text{e}$ and BDCA for both \eqref{eq:T-PSDC} and \eqref{eq:HD-PSDC} almost always require fewer iterations and result in better objective values than UDCA and UBDCA.
+This implies that the quality of the proposed two PSDC decompositions is better than the projective DC decomposition.
+Concerning the CPU time, BDCA$_\text{e}$ for \eqref{eq:HD-PSDC} is almost as fast as BDCA \eqref{eq:HD-PSDC} and \texttt{FMINCON}, and at least $2$ times faster than DCA and UDCA.
+We conclude that BDCA$_\text{e}$ and BDCA for \eqref{eq:T-PSDC} and \eqref{eq:HD-PSDC} are promising approaches for solving \eqref{eq:MVSK}.

-Fig. \ref{fig:solver_log_cpu_time} demonstrates the $\log$ average CPU time for the instances in Table \ref{tab:table} along the number of assets $n$.
-We observe that DCA for \eqref{eq:TPSDC} has the worst performance, while \texttt{FILTERSD} has the best performance when $n$ is less than about $22$.
-As $n$ increases beyond $22$, the best result is given by BDCA$_\text{e}$ for \eqref{eq:HDPSDC}, and the methods BDCA for \eqref{eq:HDPSDC}, BDCA$_\text{e}$ for \eqref{eq:TPSDC}, \texttt{FMINCON}, and \texttt{FILTERSD} have almost the same performance, which demonstrates that BDCA$_\text{e}$ should be a promising approach to outperform the others on large-scale settings.
+Fig. \ref{fig:solver_log_cpu_time_new} illustrates the $\log$ average CPU time along the number of assets $n$ from the results in Table \ref{tab:tablet}--\ref{tab:tableo}.
+We observe that the DCA, BDCA, and BDCA$_\text{e}$ algorithms, when applied to \eqref{eq:HD-PSDC}, exhibit faster performance compared to their counterparts applied to \eqref{eq:T-PSDC}.
+Furthermore, UDCA has the worst performance over all methods. \texttt{FILTERSD} is the fastest method when $n\leq 40$.
+As $n>40$, the best performance is given by BDCA$_\text{e}$ for \eqref{eq:HD-PSDC}, which demonstrates that BDCA$_\text{e}$ should be a promising approach on large-scale settings.